Gatwick by numbers

 Our workforce and economy

-- Gatwick Airport itself employs around 2,800 people directly of which 1,800 are security staff
+- Gatwick Airport itself employs around 3,000 people directly

 - 25% of all staff working at the airport are cabin crew